Coomar25/Node.js_Backend_Developer__Sales-Management-Platform-APIs/DOCS.md

    git clone <repository-url>

-## Now then procced with following task
+## Now then processed with following task

 1. Navigate to the project directory: